 The Critical Thinker Newsletter

-Subscribe to The Critical Thinker to receive a succinct email in your inbox every other Thursday with three practical ideas to help you become a critical thinker: one about reasoning, one about rethinking language, and one about rethinking images.
+Subscribe to The Critical Thinker to receive a succinct email in your inbox every other Thursday with three practical ideas: one about reasoning, one about rethinking language, and one about rethinking images.

 Who am I?

 ‘Are the first line and last line of any poem

 Hi.
 My name is Ali.
 I’ve created illustrated books on critical thinking since the summer of 2013.
 On arguments (Bad Arguments), on computational thinking (Bad Choices, Hans in the Land of Bards), and on language (Loaded Language).
 Collectively, they’ve been translated into 23 languages, have reached over 3.5 million people, and have sold over 350,000 copies in print.
 My principal collaborator over the years has been my good friend Alejandro Giraldo.
 The through-line in all this work has always been,

 What are creative ways to make knowledge that’s been around forever, accessible and fun to engage with?